grantm/perl-libxml-by-example/source/namespaces.rst

 match an XPath expression that is also associated with the same namespace URI.
 XPath expressions also use namespace prefixes to associate a namespace URI with an element.
-However it's important to stress that it's not the prefix that is being matched, but the URI asscoiated with the prefix.
+However it's important to stress that it's not the prefix that is being matched, but the URI associated with the prefix.

 In order to associate namespace prefixes in XPath expressions with namespace URIs, we need to use an `XML::LibXML::XPathContext